 Kristin Hayes: It’s been a long time.

-Zorina Khan: Well, let me apologize upfront for any unpleasant flashbacks to your principles of macroeconomics classes.
+Zorina Khan: Well, let me apologize upfront for any unpleasant flashbacks to your principles of microeconomics classes.
 I think that there is obviously a lot that economics can say about prizes, but I just want to focus on three points.
 And the first is the distinction between a monopoly and monopsony.

 Kristin Hayes: Okay.